Add Farmhouse Style to a Basic Ceiling with These DIY Rustic Wood Beams

 Step 1: Lay the Groundwork

-Before adding wood beams to the ceiling, you need to find their placement.
-Examine your ceiling and find joists, lights, and other obstructions you'll need to work around.
-Then screw 1×4 boards across the length of your ceiling.
-This will be your guide.
-Attach the board at the joists with 4-inch screws.
+Before adding wood beams to the ceiling, you need to determine their placement.
+Examine your ceiling to identify joists, lights, and other obstructions you'll need to work around.
+Once you've decided on the layout, screw 1×4 boards across the length of your ceiling.
+These will act as your guide.
+Attach the boards at the joists with 4-inch screws.

-Construct a simple box from one 1×4 and two 1×6 whitewood boards using wood glue and a nail gun.
-Distress and stain the box for a rustic look.
+Construct a simple 3-sided box from one 1×4 and two 1×6 whitewood boards using wood glue and a nail gun.
+Fill in nail holes with wood filler, then distress and stain the box for a rustic look.
 Repeat until you have enough boxes to span the length of your ceiling.
 These boxes will be your ceiling beams.
-Place the boxes to fit around the 1×4 ceiling board, and nail in place.
+Slide the boxes around the 1×4 ceiling board, and secure in place by nailing through the beam into the board.